BurtonAlgorithms/weMessage/commons/README.md

 ### Information

-weMessage was made by Roman Scott for Communitext LLC.
+weMessage was created by Roman Scott for Communitext LLC.

     Copyright © 2018 Roman Scott